xpmethod/xpmethod.github.io/_posts/projects/2014-12-25-digital-justice.md

 your tickets with us directly.
 We will need a copy of your passport and your exact travel dates.

 - Accommodation.
-We have booked a number of rooms in a dormitory.
+We have booked a number of rooms in a hotel.
 We will send directions soon along with a more detailed itinerary.

 - Visas.
 We are not able to provide visa support.
 We strongly recommended that